-If you decide to file an appeal, you should still file your weekly certifications.
+If you decide to file an appeal and were getting benefits, you should still file your weekly certifications.

 You will be sent a letter with the hearing date, time, and the reason for the hearing.
 Be sure to read this letter carefully.

-The judge must also explain in writing your rights at the hearing.
+The judge must also explain your rights at the hearing.
 These rights include the right to: